26+ High Quality, “Don’t Miss This”, Great Summer Camps

 - Imagination Stage – This Bethesda, MD venue is a promising place for fun and creative learning.
 This is definitely not in Howard County or even Baltimore, but if you happen to work out that way in Montgomery County, definitely consider sending your kids there for a week or two.
 Registration for 2020 now open.

-- Howard County Art’s Council Center for the Arts–they have all sorts of art camps, including acting.
+- Howard County Art’s Council Center for the Arts IN PERSON –they have all sorts of art camps, including acting.
 There is very limited space for these summer camps that go late June until Mid August.
 If your child is interested in the arts, this is definitely a “don’t miss” summer camp!
-Registration for 2020 opened 1/3/2020.

 - Club SciKidz – IN PERSON – Space explorer, science chef and other great days of fun await your child at this camp in Ellicott City.
 Deep space robotics?
 3-D Printing?
 Minecraft?
 Emergency Vet?
 YES!
 My kids have really enjoyed their camps.
 Registration is now open!

-- Columbia Academy (Not updated for 2020!)
-Columbia Academy in Columbia Maryland has some wonderful summer camps for all ages of kids.
+- Columbia Academy Columbia Academy in Columbia Maryland has some wonderful summer camps for all ages of kids.
 For more about Columbia Academy–see my post about private schools in Howard County.

 |Great Summer Camps in Central Maryland|